Uvaismon/StudentCertifierAPI/README.md

 > - certified_on: Certificate generation data.
 > - certificate_link: Certificate download link.
 > - certified: A bool value denoting if the certificate is generated or not.

+> ## ***cert/certificate-details-list-university***
+> Returns a list of certificate details of a given university.
+>
+> ### Method allowed
+> - POST
+>
+> ### Fields required
+> - university_code: username of university account.
+> - certified: A boolean value.
+Fetches only certified certificate numbers if set true, otherwise fetches uncertified certificate number.
+>
+> ### Return value
+> Returns a list of json objects.
+> - certificate_id: ID of the certificate.
+> - student: Name of the student.
+> - university: Name of the university.
+> - course: Name of the course completed.
+> - grade_obtained: Grade obtained in the course.
+> - certified_on: Certificate generation data.
+> - certificate_link: Certificate download link.
+> - certified: A bool value denoting if the certificate is generated or not.